didierbreedt/spring-boot-web-service/README.md

 You may also run this application without using Docker, however this will introduce JDK 8 and Maven as system dependencies.

 `mvn spring-boot:run`

+## H2 Console
+You may utilise the H2 built-in console @ http://localhost:8080/console
+`jdbc:h2:file:./h2`

+## Curl Example
+You may run `curl.sh` to test the API calls using curl.
+Please see the script for details.